Jan. 6 panel to hear from Raffensperger, others Trump pushed

-WASHINGTON (AP) — The House 1/6 committee is set to hear from the caretakers of American democracy — elections workers and local officials — who fended off Donald Trump’s pressure to overturn the 2020 presidential election, at times despite frightening personal attacks.
+WASHINGTON (AP) — The House Jan.
+6 committee is set to hear from elections workers and local officials who fended off Donald Trump’s pressure to overturn the 2020 presidential election, at times despite frightening personal attacks.

 Embattled Georgia Secretary of State Brad Raffensperger is scheduled to testify about Trump’s phone call asking him to “find 11,780” votes that could flip the state to prevent Biden’s election victory.